Subscribe to Our Newsletter

 1) You’ve caught the travel bug

 The jet-setting lifestyle is your game; jetlag is your middle name.
-Now wouldn’t you want for your travelling goals to be a whole lot easier to achieve?
-You can do so with a travel rewards credit card, a little piece of plastic allowing you to collect rewards currency just by using them on your everyday purchases.
+Wouldn’t you like your travelling goals to be much easier to achieve?
+You can do so with a travel rewards credit card, a little piece of plastic that allows you to collect rewards currency just by using it on your everyday purchases.

-For example, instead of achieving a free airline ticket by repeatedly buying flights and earning frequent flyer miles (the traditional method), your daily food binges could be contributing to your eventual travel freebie.
+For example, instead of achieving a free airline ticket by repeatedly buying flights and earning frequent flyer miles (the traditional method), your daily food binges could contribute to your eventual travel freebie.

 However, not all cards offer the same type of benefits, so it would be wise to determine what sort of holiday perks you’d like to achieve and which rewards currency to focus on.
 Some of these include first- or business-class tickets (airline miles); exclusive hotels and resorts (hotel points or transferrable points); tour packages (fixed-value points); and business trips (both airline miles and hotel points).